Klout: Methodology

 Klout measured influence by using data points from Twitter, such as the following count, follower count, retweets, list memberships, how many spam/dead accounts were following you, how influential the people who retweet you were and unique mentions.
 This information was combined with data from a number of other social network followings and interactions to come up with the Klout Score.
 Other accounts such as Flickr, Blogger, Tumblr, Last.fm, and WordPress could also be linked by users, but they did not weigh into the Klout Score.
 Microsoft announced a strategic investment in Klout in September 2012 whereby Bing would have access to Klout influence technology, and Klout would have access to Bing search data for its scoring algorithm.

 Klout scores were supplemented with three nominally more specific measures, which Klout calls "true reach", "amplification" and "network impact".
 True reach is based on the size of a user's engaged audience who actively engage in the user's messages.
 Amplification score relates to the likelihood that one's messages will generate actions, such as retweets, mentions, likes and comments.
 Network impact reflects the computed influence value of a person's engaged audience.

 Several objections to Klout's methodology were raised regarding both the process by which scores were generated, and the overall societal effect.
 Critics pointed out that Klout scores were not representative of the influence a person really has, highlighted by Barack Obama, then President of the United States, having a lower influence score than a number of bloggers.
 Other social critics argued that the Klout score devalued authentic online communication and promoted social ranking and stratification by trying to quantify human interaction.
 Klout attempted to address some of these criticisms, and updated their algorithms so that Barack Obama's importance was better reflected.
 Klout was similarly criticised for the opacity of their methodology.
 While it was claimed that advanced machine learning techniques were used, leveraging network theory, Sean Golliher analysed Klout scores of Twitter users and found that the simple logarithm of the number of followers was sufficient to explain 95% of the variance.
-In November 2015 Klout released an academic paper discussing their methodology at the IEEE BigData 2015 Conference.